Aja (song): Lyrics

 The first sound is also the initial sound of the chorus, and the last sound recurs in the chorus: "my dime ...
 I run ...", joined by a repeated long "u" (//oʊ//): "through ... to you") Assonance is combined with consonance, a repeated consonant sound, as well: the combination of the short "a" (//æ//) and "n" (//n//) recurs throughout the verses ("banyan", "ranch", and "angular banjoes") and then in the chorus's "dancin'".

 The Asian references in the lyrics, the "Chinese music" and "banyan trees", are part of an ongoing motif in Steely Dan's music, Breihaupt also points out.
-It begins with "Bodhisattva", the first single from their second album, Countdown to Ecstasy, which not only took its name from a position of respect in Buddhism but punningly referenced "The shine of your Japan / The sparkle of your china" in its lyrics; elsewhere on the album, "Your Gold Teeth" refers to "Tobacco they grow in Peking ..."
+It begins with "Yellow Peril", a song that was written by Becker and Fagen before the formation of Steely Dan but never formally recorded, and continues with "Bodhisattva", the first single from their second album, Countdown to Ecstasy, which not only took its name from a position of respect in Buddhism but punningly referenced "The shine of your Japan / The sparkle of your china" in its lyrics; elsewhere on Countdown to Ecstasy, "Your Gold Teeth" refers to "Tobacco they grow in Peking ..."
 Katy Lied, in 1975, included a song about a "Doctor Wu."
 Two years after Aja, Gaucho had three in two songs.
 "Time out of Mind", the album's second single, references a "mystical sphere ... direct from Lhasa / Where people are rolling in the snow / Far from the world we know".
-In another song, "Glamour Profession", the narrator refers to another character's "Eurasian bride" and later describes having "Szechuan dumplings" at the Mr. Chow Chinese restaurant in Los Angeles.
+In another song, "Glamour Profession", the narrator refers to another character's "Eurasian bride" and later describes having "Szechuan dumplings" at Mr Chow in Los Angeles.